-- Fulfilled all admissions requirements. - Fulfilled all degree and/or certificate requirements. - Achieved the minimum cumulative GPA for all CityU coursework of 2.0 for undergraduate programs, 3.0 for masters and doctoral programs. - Fulfilled all financial obligations to CityU. - Submitted a degree or certificate audit application and paid the fee, if applying for a degree. - For doctoral degree programs students must graduate within 7 years from their first quarter of enrollment.
+- Fulfilled all admissions requirements. - Fulfilled all degree and/or certificate requirements. - Achieved the minimum cumulative GPA for all CityU coursework of 2.0 for undergraduate programs, 3.0 for masters and doctoral programs. - Fulfilled all financial obligations to CityU. - Submitted a degree or certificate audit application and paid the fee, if applying for a degree. - For Master of Counselling (Canada), Master of Arts Counseling, and doctoral degree programs students must graduate within 7 years from their first quarter of enrollment.